Theucalyptus/StageIoT/doc/messages.md

 - msgNumber: the message number, usefull for packet-loss detection

 Device update messages then contain all sensor data.
-Object report messages have a objects field, which is a list of objects, each with an id, a label, and their gps coordinates.
+Object report messages have a objects field, which is a list of objects, each with an id, a label, and gps coordinates.